 7. Using all the Nutella

 Want to avoid this?
-Well, if you put a little plastic wrap on the end of your bananas you’ll find they last three or four days longer than usual.
+Well, if you put a little plastic wrap on the end of your bananas, you’ll find they last three or four days longer than usual.
 Give it a try!

-To prevent this and ensure your herbs don’t go to waste, simply put them in ice cube trays and fill them with olive oil.
-Add them to the freezer.
-You can use these cubes in countless recipes.
+To prevent this and ensure your herbs don’t go to waste, simply put them in ice cube trays, fill each square with olive oil, and put them in the freezer.
+You can use these herb cubes in all kinds of different recipes.

 13. Getting all the mango pulp

-As insignificant as these tips and tricks might seem, they’re all very simple ways to avoid wasting food.
+As trivial and insignificant as these tips might seem, they’re really simple ways to avoid wasting food.
 They won’t cost you a penny, and with a little effort, they’ll benefit both you and others.